 Alcohol And Drug Rehabs That Take Aetna Insurance

-If you’re looking for treatment for alcohol abuse and have Aetna Insurance, you will receive at least partial coverage for rehab.
+If you’re looking for treatment for alcohol or substance abuse and have Aetna Insurance, you will receive at least partial coverage for rehab.
 Plans can vary in terms of what type of insurance coverage they provide or how long they will cover alcohol or drug rehab.

 Behavioral healthcare services such as inpatient or outpatient rehab are typically covered by most Aetna health insurance policies, but the amount of coverage available will vary based on the policy itself and the location, as well as the type of care, the level of care, and the duration of care.